OpenFactorioServerManager/factorio-server-manager/docker/README.md

 A Dockerfile-build file is included for creating the release bundles.

 To create the bundle build the Dockerfile-build file with the following command.
 The release bundles are output to the ./dist directory.

+Run this command from the root factorio-server-manager directory.
 ```
 DOCKER_BUILDKIT=1 docker build --no-cache -f Dockerfile-build -t ofsm-build --target=output -o dist .
 ```